aboutcode-org/scancode-toolkit/docs/source/cli-reference/scan-options-post.rst

     .. admonition:: Optional Dependency

-        The ``--tallies`` option does not have any required CLI option dependenices, but as it contains license, copyright, holder, author, packages and programming language information, it is recommended to use this option with ``--license``, ``--package``, ``--copyright`` and ``--info`` options enabled,
+        The ``--tallies`` option does not have any required CLI option dependencies, but as it contains license, copyright, holder, author, packages and programming language information, it is recommended to use this option with ``--license``, ``--package``, ``--copyright`` and ``--info`` options enabled,